lmco/mcf/SECURITY.md

 It's important to ensure that all test users are deleted from the database.

 #### UI Model Tree Refresh
-When updating the parent in the model tree causes issues with the re-rendering of model tree elements due to the refresh element functions.
+If updating the parent in the model tree, an issue occurs with the re-rendering of model tree elements due to the refresh element functions.
+Refreshing the page will display the updated, correct tree.

 ## Security Related Configuration